Skip to main content

 # Required: WEBUI_SECRET_KEY

-# Get from existing file
+# Get from existing file in backend directory (NOT data directory)

-export WEBUI_SECRET_KEY=$(cat /app/backend/data/.webui_secret_key)
+# export WEBUI_SECRET_KEY=$(cat /app/backend/data/.webui_secret_key)

-# If .webui_secret_key doesn't exist, generate one
+# If neither file exists, generate one

 # export WEBUI_SECRET_KEY=$(python3 -c "import secrets; print(secrets.token_hex(32))")

-# echo $WEBUI_SECRET_KEY > /app/backend/data/.webui_secret_key
+# echo $WEBUI_SECRET_KEY > /app/backend/.webui_secret_key

 # Verify both are set